dixonhow8/sms_spam_detector/README.md

 # SMS Spam Detector

-This is the Module 21 Challenge.
+This is the Module 21 Challeng for SMS Text Classification.

 ## Background